-- (1) The Finnish Immigration Service may obtain a statement on an application for a residence permit on the basis of family ties from the social welfare or healthcare authorities of the sponsor's domicile or place of residence.
-A statement on the sponsor's social situation or health may be requested if the sponsor is an unaccompanied minor, if the applicant is a relative who is not part of the immediate family or if there are other special reasons related to establishing the family's situation. - (2) For the purpose of an application for a residence permit on the basis of family ties, in their statement referred to in subsection 1, social welfare or healthcare authorities are obliged to submit to the Finnish Immigration Service, notwithstanding secrecy provisions, any information that they have on the person's social situation or health that is necessary for a decision on issuing a residence permit on the basis of family ties.
+The Finnish Immigration Service may obtain a statement on an application for a residence permit on the basis of family ties from the social welfare or healthcare authorities of the sponsor's domicile or place of residence.
+A statement on the sponsor's social situation or health may be requested if the sponsor is an unaccompanied minor, if the applicant is a relative who is not part of the immediate family or if there are other special reasons related to establishing the family's situation.

+For the purpose of an application for a residence permit on the basis of family ties, in their statement referred to in subsection 1, social welfare or healthcare authorities are obliged to submit to the Finnish Immigration Service, notwithstanding non-disclosure provisions, any information that they have on the person's social situation or health that is necessary for a decision on issuing a residence permit on the basis of family ties.

-Oral hearing when applying for a residence permit on the basis of family ties
+Oral hearing when applying for a residence permit

-- (1) When applying for a residence permit on the basis of family ties, the applicant, sponsor or other relative may be heard orally to establish whether the conditions for entry or for a residence permit are met. - (2) The hearing is conducted by the Finnish Immigration Service or by an official of a Finnish mission.
-(501/2016)
+When applying for a residence permit, the applicant, sponsor or other relative may be heard orally to establish whether the conditions for entry or for a residence permit are met.